 - With Fibromyalgia IBS, CFS, Headaches, Fatigue and sleeping problems can be present

 - Effects 2% of the population, and 85% of them are women (Werner 2009)

 - Presents as musculoskeletal system pain, but is a central nervous system problem (Werner)

 - The client does not get level 4 sleep to enable correct depth of rest

 - Changeable pain throughout the body, moving location and varying intensity, throbbing, aching, burning

 - 9 pairs of predictable tender points (diag 1a) light pressure gives them acute pain

 - Magnified sensitivity to light, noise, touch and pressure

-- Ongoing persistant symptoms for at least 3 months
+- Ongoing persistent symptoms for at least 3 months

 How is Fibromyalgia Diagnosed?